Skip to content

 Terminal window

-cliq settings integrations.github.base_branch
+cliq settings agents.git.github.base_branch

 # → main

-cliq settings agents.default
+cliq settings default_agent

 # → cursor